reikatze/discord-mpv-rpc/README.md

 - expired entries are pruned on cache load/save
 - cache size is bounded to 1000 entries
 - writes are deferred briefly to reduce disk churn
+- cache writes use a process-specific temporary file, `discord-mpv-rpc-posters.json.<pid>.tmp`
-- cache replacement uses a temporary file before replacing the main JSON file
+- write, flush, and close must succeed before the temporary file replaces the main JSON file
+- failed replacement retains the complete temporary file and logs its path; on Windows, replacement may require removing the existing file before renaming
-- transient network failures are not persisted as permanent misses
+- incomplete searches, including alias-request failures, are not persisted as seven-day misses

-Delete `discord-mpv-rpc-posters.json` to force a completely fresh persistent lookup.
+- valid persistent cache hits remain available during HTTP backoff
+- successful entries have no age-based expiry; clear the cache manually when retesting corrected metadata

+Close mpv, delete `discord-mpv-rpc-posters.json`, then restart mpv to force a fresh lookup.
+Deleting the file while mpv is running does not clear its in-memory entries.

 ### In-memory caches